top of page

 Qi (Iris) Li - Alto Saxophone

-Chen-Yu (Jenny) Yang - Tenor Saxophone
+Marcus Ho - Tenor Saxophone

 Jason Ji - Baritone Saxophone

-Jason Ji, a Chinese-Australian saxophonist in Melbourne, pursues his Bachelor of Music Honours at the Melbourne Conservatorium.
-Starting saxophone at twelve, his passion evolved through tertiary studies with Dr. Joseph Lallo and Martin Hemingway.
-Jason excels in chamber music, participating in groups such as Odyssey Saxes, 4AM Saxophone Quartet, and the Ocean Saxophone Quartet.
-His ensembles have performed internationally, including the Asia Pacific Saxophone Academy in Bangkok (2019) and the Singapore Saxophone Symposium (2019).
-He regularly performs with the Melbourne Conservatorium’s Concert Band, Saxophone Ensemble, and the Australian New Goldberg Orchestra.
-Rooted in his Beijing heritage, Jason seeks to explore Chinese identity through music, aiming to bring it, along with classical music, to diverse audiences.
+Jason Ji, a Chinese-Australian saxophonist and educator, recently completed his Bachelor of Music (Honours) at the Melbourne Conservatorium of Music.
+Starting saxophone at the age of twelve, his passion evolved through tertiary studies with Dr. Joseph Lallo and Martin Hemingway.
+Jason excels in chamber music, having participated in groups such as Odyssey Saxes, 4AM Saxophone Quartet, and the Ocean Saxophone Quartet.